Chair’s Introduction

 Impairment assessment

-Goodwill and other intangible assets, as disclosed in Note 15 to the financial statements for the year ended 30 June 2022, are significant assets on the Group’s balance sheet and the carrying amounts of these assets increased during the year as a result of the Sentry acquisition.
+Goodwill and other intangible assets, as disclosed in Note 13 to the financial statements, are significant assets on the Group’s balance sheet.
 The carrying amount of the Group’s and the Company’s tangible and intangible assets, including goodwill on the Group’s balance sheet, is considered at each reporting date to determine whether there is any indication that those assets have suffered an impairment loss.
 The Committee reviews this assessment.
 If there is such an indication, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any) through determining the value in use of the cash generating unit that the asset relates to.
 Where it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the cash generating unit to which the asset belongs.
 If the recoverable amount of an asset is estimated to be less than its carrying amount, the impairment loss is recognised as an expense.
-There are no impairment losses recognised in the financial statements of the Group in the year ended 30 June 2022.
+There are no impairment losses recognised in respect of intangible assets in the financial statements of the Group in the year ended 30 June 2024.
 The Committee received and reviewed reports from both management and the external auditors and, where appropriate, challenged the assumptions taken and the conclusion reached.
 The Committee reviewed summary reports produced by management detailing the outcomes of the impairment assessment.

-The Group uses Alternative Performance Measures (APMs) and provides additional disclosures, including reconciliations to statutory measures, as set out in Note 27 to the financial statements for the year ended 30 June 2022.
+The Group uses Alternative Performance Measures (APMs) and provides additional disclosures, including reconciliations to statutory measures, as set out in Note 27 to the financial statements.
 The Committee considers it important to take account of both the statutory measures and the APMs when reviewing these financial statements.
 In particular, items excluded from underlying results were reviewed by the Committee and it is satisfied that the presentation of these items is clear, applied consistently across years and that the level of disclosure is appropriate.

-The Audit Committee considered and discussed with the rest of the Board whether the Annual Report, taken as a whole, is fair, balanced and understandable and provides the information necessary for stakeholders to assess the Group’s position and performance, business model and strategy.
+The Audit Committee considered and discussed with the rest of the Board whether the Annual Report, taken as a whole and including the need for and disclosure around the prior year restatement, is fair, balanced and understandable and provides the information necessary for stakeholders to assess the Group’s position and performance, business model and strategy.

 Internal audit arrangements

 The Committee has also reviewed the arrangements in place for internal audit and concluded, due to the current size, geographical dispersion, complexity and internal control environment of the Company and the Group, that a formal internal audit function was not required.
-This review by the Committee considered the relevant implications of the enlarged Group following the completion of the acquisition of Sentry.
-The Audit Committee believes that management is able to derive assurance regarding the adequacy and effectiveness of internal controls and risk management procedures, given the close involvement of the Directors and the senior management on a day to day basis, without the need for an internal audit function.
+The Audit Committee believes that management is able to derive assurance regarding the adequacy and effectiveness of internal controls and risk management procedures, given the use of the same enterprise resource planning system to maintain financial transaction records across the Group and also the close involvement of the Directors and the senior management on a day to day basis, without the need for an internal audit function.

-In view of the importance of the procedures, security, regulation and controls around Craneware’s solutions and customer data, the focus for other assurance activities for the Group is in respect of those areas.
-During the financial year ended 30 June 2020, Craneware achieved HITRUST CSF Certification for its Trisus and InSight solutions, as well as associated operational processes.
-This involved an external, validated audit of Craneware’s security and data privacy practices.
-Health Information Trust Alliance (‘HITRUST’ Alliance) is a collaboration with healthcare, technology and information security organisation which develops, maintains and provides broad access to its widely adopted common risk and compliance management and de-identification frameworks; related assessment and assurance methodologies; and initiatives advancing cyber sharing, analysis and resilience.
-HITRUST is considered to be a gold standard for security frameworks within the healthcare industry.
-HITRUST has established a ‘common security framework’ (CSF) to address the multitude of security, privacy and regulatory challenges facing organisations.
-The scope of the HITRUST CSF’s requirements is wide and requires a very high standard of data security arrangements as these have been set in the context of the accreditation being relevant to US healthcare providers with handling sensitive data (Protected Health Information) and impacts in some way all areas of the business (at least in respect of the required enhancement to the Group-wide IT and data security policies).
-Full HITRUST CSF assessments are conducted every two years; interim assessments are conducted during the intervening periods.
-The Craneware Group engages with third party auditors to support effective security practices and compliance with HITRUST, Health Insurance Portability and Accountability Act (HIPAA) and the System and Organisation Controls as defined by the American Institute of Certified Public Accountants (AICPA SOC).
-Further details regarding information security are provided in the Principal Risks and Uncertainties section and in the Environmental Social and Governance (ESG) Statement within the Annual Report.
+In view of the importance of the procedures, security, regulation and controls around The Craneware Group’s solutions and customer data, the focus for other assurance activities for the Group is in respect of those areas.
+Since 2019 The Craneware Group has maintained HITRUST CSF Certification for its Trisus and InSight solutions and corporate services, as well as associated operational processes which is an external, validated audit of Craneware’s security and data privacy practices, as described within the ESG Statement in the 2024 Annual Report.
+Full HITRUST CSF assessments are conducted every two years; interim assessments are conducted each intervening year.
+The Craneware Group engages with third party auditors to support effective security practices and compliance with appropriate regulations.
+We regularly evaluate to ensure our certification selections continue to be the best measure of security controls.
+Further details regarding information security are provided in the Principal Risks and Uncertainties section and in the Environmental Social and Governance (ESG) Statement within the 2024 Annual Report.

 The Audit Committee will continue to monitor whether there is a requirement for an internal audit function and will report accordingly to the Board.